DragosTana/ml_homework/README.md

 # Statistical Learning assignment
-Repository containing alle the assignemts for the exam Statistical Learning
+Repository containing all the assignemts for the exam Statistical Learning